fatimafatimaprogrammer/age-website/docs/intro/comparability.md

 2. Path
 3. Map
 4. Vertex
-5. Edge
-6. Array
+5. Array
-7. String
+6. String
-8. Bool
+7. Bool
-9. Numeric, Integer, Float
+8. Numeric, Integer, Float
-10. NULL
+9. NULL

 Note: This is subject to change in future releases.